Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/taipy-cloud/index.md

     on a Linux environment.

-!!!
-Note
-    For uploading large data sets or sizable files, please use the `/home/user/data` directory.
-This location preserves your data across deployments.
-To transfer your files, establish a connection to your machine using [SSH or Filezilla](#connect-with-ssh-or-filezilla) and upload your data directly to this directory.

 ## Step 2: Create an Account on Taipy Cloud

 Visit [taipy.io/cloud/](https://www.taipy.io/cloud/) and sign up for an account or sign